Evil Geniuses Partner With US Navy To Produce CS:GO Series

 "As one of the industry's founding and most storied teams, EG has a legacy of excellence, teamwork, and discipline—values we are proud to share with the Navy," said Evil Geniuses CEO Nicole LaPointe Jameson.
 "We are humbled to stand shoulder-to-shoulder with this incredible institution, and we can't wait to show our fans what comes next."

 The U.S. Navy has been actively seeking partnerships with some of the biggest names in esports.
-These partnerships include Amazon's (NASDAQ: AMZN) streaming platform Twitch, ESL, and DBLTAP.
+These partnerships include Amazon's (AMZN) streaming platform Twitch, ESL, and DBLTAP.
 This comes as a way to connect and engage with a younger demographic.

 Rear Admiral Brendan McLane said, "Like the Navy, esports is a competitive environment that requires loyalty, teamwork, effective communication under pressure, and a strong commitment to continual improvement.
 By aligning with unique gamers, streamers, and leaders in the popular esports space, the Navy will improve relatability with prospective Sailors and be able to better share sea stories about Navy life."